bfox9900/CAMEL99-FORTH/README.md

 # CAMEL99-FORTH
 Apr 18, 2022

-This is the Direct Threaded version of Camel99 Forth.
-It is faster than ITC code by as much as 18% under some conditions.
+This is the Direct Threaded version of Camel99 Forth built on source code improvements that have been developed in the ITC version.
+The DTC version is faster than ITC code by as much as 18% under some conditions.
 It is not ideal however for large projects on the TI 99 as Forth definitions consume an extra 4 bytes per word.
+The TI-99 is a little memory constrained.

 However as a platform for linking together CODE words it might be useful since CODE words take 2 bytes less than the ITC version.
+And of course if your project can fit it's a faster system.

 ### *NOTICE*
 As of April 2022 the library files have not all been vetted and many will